Get

 Will hydrogen peroxide kill fleas on my dog?

 Peroxide is not likely to kill any fleas on your dog, but it can delay wound healing if your dog has wounds from itching related to the fleas.
-It can also cause issues like blindness if it gets into your dog’s eyes or vomiting if it gets into your dog’s mouth.
+It can also cause serious damage and even blindness if it gets into your dog’s eyes or vomiting if it gets into your dog’s mouth.

 Can I spray rubbing alcohol on my dog to kill fleas?

 While rubbing alcohol kills fleas, it can also be toxic to your dog.
 This household chemical can significantly dry out your dog’s skin and burn any open sores if it comes into contact with it.
-It can also cause damage if your dog gets it into its eyes.
+It can also cause damage if your dog gets it into their eyes.
+Alcohol is toxic to dogs if they end up ingesting any or licking it off their fur, depending on the amount.

 Fleas are hard to get rid of and incredibly frustrating for pet owners to deal with.
 Talk to your veterinarian about reliable prevention products if you’re facing a flea problem or want to prevent one.